lowRISC/ibex/doc/register_file.rst

 The latch based register file contains manually instantiated clock gating cells to keep the clock inactive when the latches are not written.

-It is assumed that there is a clock gating cell for the target technology that is wrapped in a module called ``cluster_clock_gating`` and has the following ports:
+It is assumed that there is a clock gating cell for the target technology that is wrapped in a module called ``prim_clock_gating`` and has the following ports:

 * ``clk_i``: Clock Input
 * ``en_i``: Clock Enable Input